oroinc/documentation/backend/integrations/index.rst

 API-Based
 ^^^^^^^^^

-API-based integrations are comparable to import-export based ones with regards to data exchange, making it simpler to integrate systems with varying technologies and data formats.
-Extensive knowledge of each system is not necessary, as long as you are familiar with the API standard and data structure.
+API-based integrations are comparable to import/export based ones regarding data exchange, making it more straightforward to integrate systems with varying technologies and data formats.
+Extensive knowledge of each system is not required as long as you are familiar with the API standard and data structure.

 When using an API, developers can choose a middleware approach.
 This simplifies the integration of different systems, protocols, and technologies by offering a smooth interface for application communication.
 This helps facilitate inter-application communication and enables the coordination and exchange of data.
 Middleware can also distribute workloads and horizontally scale applications to handle increased data amounts.